MozillaFoundation/mofo-example-app/README.md

 ### 2) A gallery app

-The gallery app is a React UI application, with its root component defined in `react code/gallery-app.jsx`.
-To find all the components it relies on, follow the trail of `require` calls to the relevant bits and pieces, although most will be in the `components/gallery` directory.
+The gallery app is a React UI application, with its root component defined in `./examples/gallery/components/gallery-app.jsx`.
+To find all the components it relies on, follow the trail of `require` calls to the relevant bits and pieces, some of which is in `./shared`.

 The gallery app as a running app in the browser has zero server side components: the app simply makes use of the API server to